kuka-kr16-l6/Motion-control-solutions-for-an-industrial-manipulator/README.md

 [Quintic polynomial]: ./images/QuinticPolynomial.png
 [RRT]: ./images/RRT.png
 ## Trajectory & path planning
-In this section, position, velocity, and acceleration for each joint are computed using various methods to ensure smooth and real-time motion
+In this section, position, velocity, and acceleration for each joint are computed using various methods to ensure smooth and collision-free motion

 ### Point-to-point trajectory
 #### Linear segments with parabolic blends trajectory
 Smooth transitions between joint positions using linear segments and acceleration-limited parabolic blends

-![position, velocity, and acceleration for each joint using LSWB][LSWB] [View code](./high_level_control/trajectory/linearWblends_trajectory.py)
+![position, velocity, and acceleration for each joint using LSWB][LSWB]

+-

+[View code](./high_level_control/trajectory/linearWblends_trajectory.py)

+---

 #### Quintic polynomial trajectory
 Ensures smooth motion with continuous acceleration and jerk profiles for precise joint-level movement.

-![position, velocity, and acceleration for each joint using Quintic polynomial][Quintic polynomial] [View code](./high_level_control/trajectory/quinticPoly_traj.py)
+![position, velocity, and acceleration for each joint using Quintic polynomial][Quintic polynomial]

+-

+[View code](./high_level_control/trajectory/quinticPoly_traj.py)

+---

 ### Path planning
 #### Rapidly-exploring random tree RRT
 Sampling-based path planning method visualized in 3D space for collision-free motion.
 ![visualization for RRT in 3D space][RRT]

+-

 [View code](./high_level_control/path_planner/RandomRapidlyExploringTrees.py)

+---

 ### Trajectory with via points

+---

 ### Optimization

+---

 ## 5. Simulation
    ### Gazebo Simulation Package
    A complete Gazebo simulation environment for the KUKA KR16 L6 is provided.
 The simulation includes the robot model with proper joint configurations and URDF/Xacro files.
 It allows for testing and visualization of robot behavior in a virtual environment, aiding in development and validation before deployment on real hardware.